-- When you turn ParkSense® OFF, the instrument cluster will display "PARKSENSE OFF" Furthermore, once you turn ParkSense® off, it remains off until you turn it on again, even if you cycle the ignition. - When you move the shift lever to the REVERSE position and ParkSense® is turned OFF, the EVIC/ DID will display "PARKSENSE OFF" message for as long as the vehicle is in REVERSE. - ParkSense®, when on, will reduce the volume of the radio when it is sounding a tone. - Clean the ParkSense® sensors regularly, taking care not to scratch or damage them.
+- When you turn ParkSense off, the instrument cluster display will read "PARKSENSE OFF".
+Furthermore, once you turn ParkSense off, it remains off until you turn it on again, even if you cycle the ignition. - When you move the gear selector to the REVERSE position and ParkSense is turned off, the instrument cluster display will show a "PARKSENSE OFF" message for as long as the vehicle is in REVERSE. - ParkSense, when on, will reduce the volume of the radio 6 when it is sounding a tone. - Clean the ParkSense sensors regularly, taking care not to scratch or damage them.
 The sensors must not be covered with ice, snow, slush, mud, dirt or debris.
 Failure to do so can result in the system not working properly.
-The ParkSense® system might not detect an obstacle behind the fascia/bumper, or it could provide a false indication that an obstacle is behind the fascia/ bumper.

-- Use the ParkSense® switch to turn the ParkSense® system OFF if objects such as bicycle carriers, trailer hitches, etc. are placed within 12 in (30 cm) from the rear fascia/bumper.
-Failure to do so can result in the system misinterpreting a close object as a sensor 3 problem, causing the "PARKSENSE UNAVAILABLE SERVICE REQUIRED" message to be displayed in the EVIC/DID. - ParkSense® should be disabled when the liftgate is in the open position and the vehicle is in REVERSE.
+The ParkSense system might not detect an obstacle behind the fascia/bumper, or it could provide a false indication that an obstacle is behind the fascia/ bumper. - Use the ParkSense switch to turn the ParkSense system OFF if objects such as bicycle carriers, etc. are placed within 12 inches (30 cm) from the rear fascia/bumper.
+Failure to do so can result in the system misinterpreting a close object as a sensor problem, causing the

+"PARKSENSE UNAVAILABLE SERVICE REQUIRED" message to be displayed in the instrument cluster display.

+ParkSense should be disabled when the liftgate is in the open position and the vehicle is in REVERSE.
 An open liftgate could provide a false indication that an obstacle is behind the vehicle.